 Specifies the extension of output files - mp4 or m4a.

 M4A stands for MPEG-4 Audio and is a filename extension to represent audio-only MP4 files.
-MPEG-4 files can contain any number of audio, video, and subtitle streams, so it is impossible to determine the type of streams in a MPEG-4 file by its extension.
+MPEG-4 files can contain any number of audio, video, and subtitle streams, making it impossible to determine the type of streams in an MPEG-4 file solely by its extension.
 As a response to this issue, Apple started using and popularizing the .M4A filename extension.
 M4A is used for MP4 containers with audio encoded with Advanced Audio Coding (AAC) or Apple Lossless (ALAC) codecs.